 10 Preparation instead of reaction

-The best time to get your crypto documentation in order is before the letter arrives.
-The second-best time is now.
+The best time to get crypto accounting in order is before the letter arrives.
+The second-best is now.
+Ideally the documentation is already cleanly prepared, then the inquiry is a formality: export report, submit, done.

 Sources & References